Baker Tilly buys accountancy RSM Tenon from administrators

+* Zivo Bioscience, Inc. Executes debt restructuring with private equity firm Hep Investments, Llc

-LONDON Accounting and business services provider Baker Tilly UK Holdings Limited bought rival RSM Tenon Group PLC TNO.L on Thursday after the latter was forced to appoint administrators.
+LONDON Aug 22 Accounting and business services provider Baker Tilly UK Holdings Limited bought rival RSM Tenon Group PLC on Thursday after the latter was forced to appoint administrators.

 With no other financing sources available, RSM said it had appointed administrators who agreed a sale of the group's trading entities.